Connect string reference

 TLS is enabled by selecting the wss schema.

 tls_verify— controls server certificate verification.
 Options:on,unsafe_off.
-Default:on.unsafe_offdisables verification; use only for testing — bypassing verification makes the connection vulnerable to MITM attacks.tls_roots— path to a Java keystore (.jks) containing trusted root certificates.
-If omitted, the system default trust store is used.tls_roots_password— password for the keystore file.
-Required whentls_rootsis set.
+Default:on.unsafe_offdisables verification; use only for testing — bypassing verification makes the connection vulnerable to MITM attacks.tls_roots— path to a file of trusted root certificates, used instead of the system trust store.
+The on-disk format is client-specific — the Java client loads a JKS keystore, the .NET client a PKCS#12 / PFX bundle, and some clients a PEM file.
+If omitted, the system default trust store is used.tls_roots_password— password for thetls_rootsfile, for clients whose trust-store format requires one.
+Clients that load a passwordless format (for example, PEM) reject this key.

 See also the server-side TLS configuration.